germ-mark/multi-mls-id/draft-xue-multi-mls.md

 by the MLS groupId in the message metadata and attempt to decrypt it with that send group.

+(Mark proposal)
+* REJOIN
+A member of MMLS needs to receive all commits from all other send groups to continue to receive messages.
+A member that has been offline or otherwise fails to receive some commits still has the ability to encrypt messagse to (possibly stale) credentials of the Universe in their own send group.
+This offline member Charlie can request to be re-join the other send groups by broadcasting an MMLS message in their own send group that indicates they are requesting a re-join.
+Other members should have access to a keyPackage message for Charlie, which could be, for example, attached to the re-join message.

+The psk proposals in each of Charlie's commit serve as an ack of the commits of other send groups that Charlie has received, so other members can infer from Charlie's send group epoch, the newest epoch Charlie has observed for each send group.

+Each member can then determine if Charlie is out of date in their send group.
+If necessary, they can author a commit removing Charlie's current leafNode in their send group and re-add Charlie using a keyPackage for Charlie.

 # MMLS requirements

 The application layer over MLS has the responsibility to define